Chuck Pagano: Chicago Bears

+Baltimore Ravens (second stint)

+On January 28, 2025, Pagano was hired by the Baltimore Ravens as their senior secondary coach.

 Media career

-Pagano hosts "Coach P's Keys" on the Pat McAfee show every Thursday during the NFL Season.
+After making recurring appearances on The Pat McAfee Show, Pagano began hosting a new segment called "Coach P's Keys" on Thursdays during the 2022 NFL season.
+Following the show's move to ESPN, the segment was dropped, but Pagano has remained in studio as a pundit.

 Personal life

 Pagano was diagnosed with acute promyelocytic leukemia in September 2012, and took an indefinite leave of absence of his coaching duties.
 He then underwent three months of treatment at the IU Simon Cancer Center in Indianapolis.
-On November 5, doctors announced that Pagano's cancer is in remission.
+On November 5, doctors announced that Pagano's cancer was in remission.
 To support Pagano, two dozen of the Colts' players, and two of their cheerleaders, shaved their heads as part of a movement to support Pagano known as "CHUCKSTRONG".
 Offensive coordinator Bruce Arians led the Colts during the next 12 games.
 Pagano returned to his head coaching duties on December 24, 2012.

 Pagano is a Christian.
-Pagano spoke about his faith during his acute promyelocytic leukemia treatment saying, "While the alias on my ID bracelet may have read 'The Rock,' [Tina and I] both believed that Christ is the solid Rock who would see us through this."
 He and his wife Tina are the parents of three daughters.

-Pagano's nephew, Carlo Kemp, is an American football player for the Pittsburgh Maulers of the United States Football League.
+Pagano's nephew, Carlo Kemp, is an American football linebacker who has played in the United States Football League, and has been a practice squad member of two other NFL teams.
+He is the older brother of John Pagano, who has also worked in the NFL.